luismiguelcasadodiaz/Born2beRoot/README.md

 ```

-For security reasons too, the paths that can be used by sudo must be restricted.
+For security reasons too, the paths that can be used by sudo must be restricted. `Defaults secure_path` -defines the PATH environment variable that sudo uses instead of the user’s PATH environment.

 Example: /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin

 ##### Cron